okeeffed/cheat-sheets/Advanced-React-Redux.md

 Why there difference?
 Signing up requires signing in and returning a token.

 If they are signing in however, we verify that the username and password are correct and then we give them a token.

+Then, in the future, when they wish to make a request, we verify the token and give them access to whatever the resouce they want is.